-India is known for having some of the most aromatic spices in the world.
-They use these spices in savory and sweet dishes, making some delicious curries, as well as sweet and aromatic desserts.
+India is known for having some of the most widely loved spices in the world.
+They use these spices in savoury and sweet dishes, making everything from delicious curries, through to sweet, aromatic desserts.

-Indians usually refer to their desserts as mithai, with each one having a different flavor profile and range of spices and syrup.
+Indians usually refer to their desserts as mithai, with each one having a different flavour profile and range of spices and syrup.

-In this article, we are going to be talking about some of the easiest Indian desserts that you can make at home today.
-All of these desserts are pretty simple, and we will give you handy instructions to make these at home.
-We hope you enjoy the read!
-1
+In this article, we are going to be talking about some of the easiest Indian desserts recipes that you can make at home today.
+All of these desserts are pretty simple, and we will give you handy instructions so that they are perfect.
+We hope you enjoy the read.

 This is one of the most popular desserts in India, and its origin comes from a religious festival, where desserts and sweets were made to celebrate the day.
 This recipe requires a small handful of ingredients, so it’s pretty easy to make at home.